 "The report says that the guerrilla zone is a 'Minsaengdan' training centre, that the Party and the League are also 'Minsaengdan' organizations, and that Ri Yong Guk is the head of the Wangqing county Party 'Minsaengdan', that Kim Myong Gyun is in charge of organizational and military affairs of the 'Minsaengdan' in Wangqing County, that Ri Sang Muk is in charge of organizational affairs of the east Manchuria Party 'Minsaengdan', that Ju Jin is in charge of the 'Minsaengdan' in the 1st Division of the people's revolutionary army, and that Pak Chun is the chief of staff of the 'Minsaengdan' in the people's revolutionary army.
 If so, can the east Manchuria Party organization, the Wangqing county Party organization and the 1st Division of the people's revolutionary army be considered to belong to the 'Minsaengdan'?
-Am I to regard the cadres of the east Manchuria Party organization the controllers and leaders of the as 'Minsaengdan'?"
+Am I to regard the cadres of the 'Minsaengdan'?"